authormedia/mybooktable/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.0.0 =
+This is a major update to MyBookTable.
 After this update, you will need to update any MyBookTable Add-ons that you have installed.

 = 1.3.0 =
 This version fixes several bugs and adds GetNoticed theme integration.